Code-Institute-Submissions/htmltablebuilder/README.md

 --------------------------------

-# Google Sheets data and GDPR
+# GDPR and Google Sheets Data

 - Thanks to Steve Ellis Operations Co-Ordinator of Local Link Cork for permission to use timetable data.